-Note: This name shows in the Data Exchange menu list in the main menu.
-PowerSchool recommends keeping the name under 20 characters.
-Since this profile will be used from year to year our recommendation is to name it Michigan Data Hub or MiDataHub, something that distinctly identifies it as the Data Hub integration.

 Your new profile should show as a link on the left side of the screen under a new option called Data Exchange.
-If the profile does not show up please email support@midatahub.org, as there might be customizations blocking the link from appearing.
-Please follow this link to a document outlining the process to correct the profile not showing up in the left navigation bar due to installed customizations: (Profile not showing up in the left nav bar)
+If the profile does not show up, please email support@midatahub.org, as there might be customizations blocking the link from appearing.
+Please follow this link to a document outlining the process to correct the profile not showing up in the left navigation bar due to installed customizations.
+(Profile not showing up in the left nav bar)

 Section 2: Configuring the PowerSchool Data Exchange